tamaghnadutta/tamaghna.github.io/articles/ml/desc_based_text_classification.md

 here, R(q<sub>\<i</sub>) denotes the reward given the partially decoded sequence q<sub>\<i</sub> as the description, and b(q<sub>\<i</sub>) denotes the baseline (average of all previous rewards).

+The generative policy P<sub>SEQ2SEQ</sub> is initialized using a pretrained encoder-decoder with input being **x** and output being template descriptions.
+Then the description generation model and the classification model are jointly trained based on the reward.